 “Ken has long considered his role with UNICEF as one of his most important and it really shows.
 Featuring Ken’s evocative brushstrokes and bold use of colour, this is a classic work from the late 1990s and valued at over $10,000.
 Fingers crossed we raise even more than that for UNICEF!”

 This piece will be auctioned at the closing event of the winners exhibition, with the proceeds going to UNICEF.
-The closing party is on Wednesday 28th July – more details on this to come soon.
 If you’re interested in bidding, please get in touch via the enquire now button on the artworks listing to register.

 Throughout the exhibition, we’ll be hosting an array of exciting Bluethumb Art Prize related events at 1 Denison.
 “Jane Reynolds, the winner of our Still Life Award, will be teaching her incredible techniques at a pair of casual Paint & Sip classes for all levels,” says Freddy.
 “Art prize judges Kim Leutwyler, a finalist in this year’s Archibald Prize, and Blak Douglas, winner of the 2019 Kilgour Prize, will host a Lunch & Learn session where they’ll discuss their art journeys and the fight for representation in museums and galleries.
 Last but not least, we have the closing auction of Ken’s masterpiece!”